-Completion of 122 semester hours of work: 30 hours in general education (refer to liberal arts curriculum outline), consisting of 9 hours in humanities, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition; 34 hours in physics; 61 hours in supportive courses; and passing the examination on the state and federal constitutions.
-Students in this option are required to take 12 hours of embedded requirements (no additional credits) to strengthen their general education background, including 3 hours of critical thinking, 3 hours of diversity, 3 hours of fine arts, and 3 hours of interdisciplinary course work, each from a list of approved university courses.
+Refer to the College of Arts and Sciences General Education Requirements; note that the mathematics and natural sciences, general education requirements are embedded in the supportive courses for the major: consisting of 3 hours in humanities, 3 hours in fine arts, 3 hours in oral communication, 9 hours in social sciences, 6 hours in a single foreign language, and 6 hours in composition.
+Students in this option are required to take 6 hours of embedded requirements (no additional credits) to strengthen their general education background, including 3 hours of critical thinking and 3 hours of diversity, each from a list of approved university courses.

-PHYS 1010 or CHEM 1010\; PHYS 2110, 2220, 2330, 2700, 3110 or 3115, 3150 , 3250, 3450, 4850, and 4905.\
+PHYS 1010 or CHEM 1010\; PHYS 2110, 2220, 2330, 2700, 3110 or 3115, 3150, 3250, 3450, 4850, and 4905.\